jmittelstaedt12/AR-Connect/README.md

 Motivation
 ======

 In a crowded city, everyone knows the frustration of coming out of the subway and not knowing which way is North or which street they need to walk down.
-Often we'll choose our best guess, watch our location indicator move down the wrong street, then turn around and figure it out.
+Often we'll choose our best guess, watch our location indicator move down the wrong street, then turn around and figure it out from there.

-After, once you get to where you need to go, you and whoever you're meeting up with are struggling to figure out the details regarding meeting up.
+Then after that, once you get to where you need to go, you and your friend struggle to figure out the details regarding the exact location of the meet up spot.

 *What side of the street are we meeting on?*
 *How close are they?*